MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-overview.md

 AL-Go for GitHub contains a set of GitHub templates and actions that can be used to set up and maintain professional DevOps processes for your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] AL projects.

 The goal is that people who have created their GitHub repositories based on the AL-Go templates, can maintain these repositories and stay current just by running a workflow, which updates their repositories.
-This includes necessary changes to scripts and workflows to cope with new features and functions in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
+This maintenance includes necessary changes to scripts and workflows to cope with new features and functions in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

 The template repositories to use as starting point are:

-- For creating a **per-tenant extension**, this is your starting point **[https://github.com/microsoft/AL-Go-PTE](https://github.com/microsoft/AL-Go-PTE)** is the GitHub repository template for per-tenant extensions.
+- To create a **per-tenant extension**, here's your starting point **[https://github.com/microsoft/AL-Go-PTE](https://github.com/microsoft/AL-Go-PTE)** is the GitHub repository template for per-tenant extensions.
-- For creating an **AppSource app**, this is your starting point **[https://github.com/microsoft/AL-Go-AppSource](https://github.com/microsoft/AL-Go-AppSource)** is the GitHub repository template for AppSource apps.
+- To create an **AppSource app**, here's your starting point **[https://github.com/microsoft/AL-Go-AppSource](https://github.com/microsoft/AL-Go-AppSource)** is the GitHub repository template for AppSource apps.